cavolo-nero/Probability-Models-for-Computer-Science-Solutions/readme.txt

-These solutions are _not_ official and were typed by a student in the hopes that they would be useful to other students.
+These are _unofficial_ solutions to Probability Models for Computer Science (ISBN: 0125980515) and were typed by a student in the hopes that they would be useful to other students.
 Take each solution, then, with appropriate scepticism.